 - Lack of use – Without proper exercise and regular use, the diaphragm can lose strength.
 The limiting performance can also result from illness.

 Kicking bad habits is only the start.
 You must re-train your respiratory system to rely on your diaphragm muscles or you may revert back.
 Breathing exercises help.

-List of the 12 Best Breathing Exercises
+12 Best Breathing Exercises

 Getting rid of bad breathing habits takes time and plenty of effort.
 You will need to pay attention to every performance, focusing on how the organ functions and helps you control your singing voice.
 Use the following 12 best breathing exercises to help.